BeanChain-Core/BeanNode/README .md

 ## 🗂 Documentation & Guides

-This project includes additional guides to help you get up and running quickly, whether you're a developer, node operator, or contributor.
+This project includes extended guides to help you get started or dive deeper:

-Check the `.guides/` folder for:
+### `.guides/` Folder

+- [CONFIG_GUIDE.md](.guides/CONFIG_GUIDE.md) – How to structure and customize your `config.properties` file
-- `DEVELOPER.md` – Makefile commands and local dev setup
+- [DEVELOPER.md](.guides/DEVELOPER.md) – Makefile commands and local dev setup
-- `HEADLESSGUIDE.md` – Running your node in headless mode
+- [HEADLESS_GUIDE.md](.guides/HEADLESS_GUIDE.md) – Running your node in headless mode
-- `LOCALCLIGUIDE.md` – Using the local CLI API to control your node
+- [LOCALCLIGUIDE.md](.guides/LOCALCLIGUIDE.md) – Using the local CLI API to control your node

-Check `BeanNode/config.docs/` for:
+### `BeanNode/config.docs/` Folder

-- `WIZ-README.md` – Details on the WizKey system for managing encrypted private keys

-These files will be updated as the system evolves.
-If you're contributing, start with `DEVELOPER.md`.
+- [WIZ-README.md](BeanNode/config.docs/WIZ-README.md) – Setup and usage of the Wizard Keys (WizKey encryption system)

+> These guides are evolving.
+Check out DEVELOPER.md to quickly set up a NodePK folder and get started running a Node.

 ---